Transport

 Railways

-• Rail franchises will be brought under public ownership under a cooperative model as the franchise agreement comes to an end:
+• Railways Franchises will be scrapped in favour of ‘Open Access Rail’ as the franchise agreement comes to an end:

 • Greener railways by increasing the number of electric light rail/trains.